 13. Consider Travel Insurance

-Travel insurance might not cut the cost of your plane ticket, but it’s a safety net if life throws a wrench in your travel plans.
-Sometimes things happen, and you might have to change or cancel your trip.
-That's where travel insurance comes in.
+Travel insurance might not lower the cost of your plane ticket.
+But it acts as a safety net if life disrupts your travel plans.
+Things can go wrong.
+You might need to change or cancel your trip.
+That's when travel insurance helps.

 14. Use Cashback and Discount Sites